Clement 2 HRs, Cabrera stays at 499; Indians beat Tigers 7-4

 Yu Chang homered and tripled for the Indians, who improved to 11-5 against Detroit this season.

-Zach Plesac (7-4) allowed two runs on five hits in seven innings.
-He struck out eight without a walk.
+Plesac (7-4) allowed two runs on five hits in seven innings.
+He struck out nine without a walk after giving up five runs in four innings against the Tigers on Sunday.

+“I knew I had good stuff in that game, but I didn’t do a good job of executing my pitches,” he said.
+“That’s been something I’ve been dealing with, but today was a lot better.”

 Tyler Alexander (2-2) gave up four runs in five innings.